Tony Luck

-Tony Luck is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2024 general election.
-He represents the electoral district of Fraser-Nicola as a member of the Conservative Party of British Columbia.
-Luck is a former councillor in both Mission and Merritt, British Columbia.
+Tony Luck MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Fraser-Nicola since 2024.
+He is a member of the Conservative Party.
+Prior to provincial politics, Luck served as a councillor in both Mission and Merritt, British Columbia.

 Early life and career

 Luck currently resides in Merritt with his wife Wanda.
 He is a father to nine children and grandfather to 25 children.
 Luck was born in Vancouver, British Columbia, raised in Richmond, and raised his family in Abbotsford.
 When he became an empty-nester in Mission, he moved to Merritt eight years ago to retire there.
 He has received two degrees from the University of the Fraser Valley (UFV), a Bachelor of Business Administration in 1996, and a Bachelor of Arts in history in 2006.

 He later served on the board of directors of the UFV Alumni Association, acting as chair from 2008 through 2013.
 He worked at BC Hydro for twenty six years, and subsequently as a consultant with Investors Group.
 Following his career in municipal politics, Luck worked as a real estate agent in Merritt.
 Luck is also involved in various organizations in his community including Community Futures Nicola Valley and the Chamber of Commerce where he worked to get legislation to address grow-op remediation and remediation resolutions to the Provincial Chamber of Commerce.